Benio-B/bash_f1/README.md

 ## Roadmap
 ### Some day
-- Keep actually used version and re-calculate if the version changes
 - Migrate it in a Home Assistant Add-On (with configuration cron and year)
 - Add data about races and seasons